“Coros Apex hits the sweet spot if you're a triathlete, but lacks the extra features to set it apart.”

 - No web-based analysis

 We first encountered Coros in 2018 when it introduced the Pace, a triathlon-focused fitness watch that turned heads with its incredible month-long battery life and Garmin-inspired design.
 With the debut of its second watch the Apex, Coros followed its own path creating a GPS watch with a distinctive design and impressive feature set.
-We tested the $350 Coros Apex while running, hiking, biking, and swimming to see if it has what it takes to compete against high performance fitness watches like the Garmin Fenix 6, the Suunto 5 and the Polar Ignite.
+We tested the $350 Coros Apex while running, hiking, biking, and swimming to see if it has what it takes to compete against the best fitness watches like the Garmin Fenix 6, the Suunto 5 and the Polar Ignite.

 A durable design that works everywhere